Dinhata subdivision

 Dinhata subdivision is a subdivision of the Cooch Behar district in the state of West Bengal, India.

 Subdivisions

 Cooch Behar district is divided into the following administrative subdivisions:

 Administrative units

 Dinhata subdivision has 2 police stations, 3 community development blocks, 3 panchayat samitis, 33 gram panchayats, 302 mouzas, 300 inhabited villages, 1 municipality and 1 census town.
 The municipality is: Dinhata.
 The census town is: Bhangri Pratham Khanda.
 The subdivision has its headquarters at Dinhata.

 Police stations

-Police stations in the Dinhata subdivision have the following features and jurisdiction:
+The police stations in the Dinhata subdivision have the following features and jurisdiction:

 Blocks

 Community development blocks in the Dinhata subdivision are:

 Gram panchayats

 The subdivision contains 33 gram panchayats under 3 community development blocks: